ERCO Picture Lamps

 In the 1930s the industrial production of complete luminaires was started.
 After the Second World War Arnold Reininger and Karl Reeber continued the company.
 Co-founder Paul Buschhaus had died in the war.

-Famous designers that worked for the ERCO company are Alois Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass.
+Designers that worked for the ERCO company are among others: Alois Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass.
 Emilio Ambasz, Shiro Kuramata, Giancarlo Piretti, Dieter Witte.
-Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa and many others.
+Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa.